 Many carriers offer umbrella insurance as an optional coverage.
 Often, you can add umbrella coverage when you purchase a home insurance policy.
 If you already have a policy, ask your agent if the insurer sells the coverage.

-According to the Insurance Information Institute, a $1 million umbrella policy costs $150 to $300 annually.
+According to the Insurance Information Institute, a $1 million umbrella policy typically costs $150 to $300 annually.
 However, the cost of insurance varies by location, along with factors such as your home’s age and construction, safety and security features and your age and claims history.

-Although most insurers allow you to raise limits, you still might not have enough coverage to pay all the medical bills a guest may sustain.
+Although most insurers allow you to raise default medical payments limits, you still might not have enough coverage to pay all the medical bills a guest may sustain.
 For instance, medical bills for a broken leg can run $7,500 and a three-day hospital stay can cost $30,000.
 If the injured person sues you, attorney fees, court costs and a settlement can cost hundreds of thousands of dollars.

 Frequently asked questions